 Alexander became ill in December 2015 at just eight years of age.
 He began struggling with constant leg pain.
 He was misdiagnosed in the United Kingdom for six months until finally being told he had a rare form of cancer of the pelvis and right leg.
 By that time, in constant pain and deteriorating rapidly, Alex was confined to a wheelchair.
 Being informed in October 2016 by doctors in England that he may have just months to live and any surgery, would be so radical, that it would result in significant loss of functionality and reduce the quality of time he had left, people rallied together to try and provide the funding needed to find an answer.
-His father, a Police Officer in Warwickshire Police in the United Kingdom, reached out to his brothers in blue across the Atlantic and after just a few weeks the family found themselves in America’s mid-west receiving treatment from a collaboration of specialists from hospitals in two states as well as support from strangers that would become friends.
+His father, a Police Officer in the United Kingdom, reached out to his brothers in blue across the Atlantic and after just a few weeks the family found themselves in America’s mid-west receiving treatment from a collaboration of specialists from hospitals in two states as well as support from strangers that would become friends.

-Alex returned home in September 2017 and requires intensive checks and scans as well as essential femur extensions every three months back in Kansas City.
-He is also undergoing brutal physiotherapy and treatment on his foot and leg as a result of the impactive surgery he has endured to get him out of his wheelchair permanently and eventually, it is hoped, not even needing the use of walking aids.
+Alex returned home in September 2017 and required intensive checks and scans as well as essential femur extensions every three months back in Kansas City.
+He has also undergone brutal physiotherapy and treatment on his foot and leg as a result of the impactive surgery he has endured to get him out of his wheelchair permanently and eventually, it is hoped, not even needing the use of walking aids.
 He is also receiving limited psychiatry support for post-traumatic stress that has left him suffering from terrible nightmares every night.